On this page:

 If a participant-endorsed provider makes a claim on a participant’s plan, we will know this provider can make the claim as the participant has endorsed the provider and the payment of the claim will be automated.
 Participant-endorsed provider claims are generally paid within 2 to 3 days.

-If a claim is made on an Agency-managed participant’s plan by someone or an organisation who is not a participant-endorsed provider, we’ll check with the participant, or their nominee, by SMS to confirm this is a service has been delivered as agreed.
+If a claim is made on an Agency-managed participant’s plan by someone or an organisation who is not a participant-endorsed provider, we’ll send the participant, or their nominee, an SMS to let them know they have a claim to check with the NDIS.

-If the service was agreed to by the participant, no further action is required from the participant or their nominee, and the claim will be processed for payment after 7 days.
+If the participant or their nominee does not call after receiving the SMS, the claim will be processed for payment after 7 days.
 This process will generally take 10 days before the claim is paid.

 The participant and the provider may be contacted to discuss the claim.
 The outcome of our review will be visible in the my NDIS portal.
 Claims that are not authorised for payment will be marked as ‘rejected’.